Goku-kun/boilerplatenode/README.md

 # boilerplatenode

-> This is a node cli application intended for generating the starter code for any node file, module or package.
+> This is a node cli package intended for generating the starter code for any node file, module or package.

 ## Table of contents